horus20/motherminter-push/README.md

 ## Backend part
-Deploy you copy on server or use our public api - `https://p.motherminter.org/api/`<br>
+Deploy your copy on a server or use our public api - `https://p.motherminter.org/api/`<br>
 Backend - is'a <a href=https://nestjs.com/>NestJS</a> app starting on **3048** port <br>

 ### Installation and running